 To be deductible, the interest must be on a loan for your primary residence or a second home.
 The deduction is available whether it is a first or second mortgage, home improvement loan, home equity loan, or a refinanced loan.
 Last year’s biggest change, which says the loan must have been used to buy, build, or substantially improve your home for the interest to be deductible, remains in place for the 2021 tax year.

 There is also good news for military homeowners in Florida!
 If you receive a housing allowance that isn’t taxable, you can still deduct your mortgage interest without reducing your deduction by your nontaxable allowance.

 In addition, if you received a qualified Mortgage Credit Certificate (MCC) from your state or local government when you obtained your mortgage, you may be eligible for the mortgage interest credit and we suggest consulting a tax professional to help calculate your credit.
 If you do not have an MCC, you aren’t eligible for this deduction as you can’t get the certificate after you purchase a home.

-Real Estate Taxes
+Real Estate Property Taxes in Florida

 The total deduction for state and local taxes, including real estate taxes, is limited to $10,000 (or $5,000 if married filing separately).

 Military members receiving a housing allowance that isn’t taxable can also deduct real estate taxes without reducing your deduction by your nontaxable allowance.

 If you purchased your home in 2022, you may be eligible for Florida tax deductions related to your closing costs.
 Select costs that appear on your Settlement Statement (aka closing statement) are deductible, including: